 - Assign an Asset a fixed geolocation (latitude and longitude) (ideal for permanent assets fixed to one place).

 - Display assets assigned a geolocation on the GeoLocation Reporting tool.

-- Overlay any combination of assets, employees, service providers, and or vehicles on the GeoLocation report.
+- Overlay any combination of assets, employees, contractors, and or vehicles on the GeoLocation report.

 Assets are created, issued out, tracked, and receipted back in by any employee who is assigned the user role of Asset Manager.

 User roles may only be assigned by administrators, to assign the Asset Manager user role, go to Tools > User Roles and assign yourself and/or any other employees the user role of Asset Manager.

 There are three (3) levels of Asset Manager.